jeromeetienne/webvr-experiments/README.md

 - [game](http://jeromeetienne.github.io/webvr-experiment/game.html)
 - [boilerplate](http://jeromeetienne.github.io/webvr-experiment/boilerplate.html)

+### Game idea
+- like a game in a foire
+- little gltf duck are pumping up
+- you hit them with a hammer

 ### Reticle
 - TODO THREEx.Reticle.signals.nearingStart/nearingStop signals
   - signals triggered when the reticle is near a potential target